ni/flexrio-custom/docs/GettingStarted.md

 > [LabVIEW FPGA Target and Compile Flow](https://github.com/ni/labview-fpga-hdl-tools/blob/main/docs/LabVIEWFpgaTargetFlow.md),
 > and [ModelSim Simulation Flow](https://github.com/ni/labview-fpga-hdl-tools/blob/main/docs/ModelSimSimulationFlow.md).

+## Where you add your HDL: `rtl-lvfpga/UserHdl.vhd`

+[`rtl-lvfpga/UserHdl.vhd`](../targets/pxie-7903custom/rtl-lvfpga/UserHdl.vhd) is the entity you extend with your custom HDL.
+Add your logic in its architecture body (between `begin` and `end architecture rtl`), and communicate with the host PC through the **register** and **DMA FIFO** ports on its entity.
+The rest of the target connects `UserHdl` to the host and to LabVIEW FPGA.
+The exercises below cover building and installing the target.

 ## Exercise 1 - Read the LabVIEW FPGA HDL Tools README and Theory of Operation
 https://github.com/ni/labview-fpga-hdl-tools/blob/main/README.md